Jebet812/Notes/AWS-CCP.md

 <p>

 ## Monitoring and Analytics
-1. **AWS Trusted Advisor** recommendation tool that automatically and actively monitors AWS account and provide actional recommendation.<br>
+1 . **AWS Trusted Advisor:** recommendation tool that automatically and actively monitors AWS account and provide actional recommendation.<br>
+***7 Trusted Advisor Checks***
-7 Trusted Advisor Checks (*MFA root account, security groups, s3 bucket permissions, RDS Public Snapshots, IAM use, service limits*) for basic and developer and all for business and enterprise.
+(*MFA root account, security groups, s3 bucket permissions, RDS Public Snapshots, IAM use, service limits*) for basic and developer and all for business and enterprise.

 *Categories of Trust Advisor*
    * Cost Optimization
 * Performance
 * Security
 * Fault Tolerance
 * Service Limits

-2. **AWS Cloudwatch:** a collection of multiple services.
+2 . **AWS Cloudwatch:** a collection of multiple services.
 Enables one monitor and manage bvarious metrics and configure alarm action based on data from the metrics.

-3. **AWS Cloudtrail:** log all API calls between AWS services. develop developer misconfiguration, detect malicious actors and automate responses.
+3 . **AWS Cloudtrail:** log all API calls between AWS services. develop developer misconfiguration, detect malicious actors and automate responses.
 Enables operational auditing and risk auditing. (where, when, who, where).
 Will by default collect logs fr the last 90 days if you need more create a *trail.*

-4. **AWS Config:** used to check if resources are configured the way you'd want them to be.
+4 . **AWS Config:** used to check if resources are configured the way you'd want them to be.
 It enables you to assess, audit, and evaluate the configurations of your AWS resources.
 Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.
 With Config, you can review changes in configurations and relationships between AWS resources, dive into detailed resource configuration histories, and determine your overall compliance against the configurations specified in your internal guidelines.
 This enables you to simplify compliance auditing, security analysis, change management, and operational troubleshooting.

-5. **AWS X-Ray:** distributed tracing system.
+5 . **AWS X-Ray:** distributed tracing system.
 You can use to pinpoint issues with microservices.
 See how data moves from one app to another, how long it took and if it failed to move forward.

-6. **AWS Audit Manager:** to map your compliance requirements to AWS usage data with prebuilt and custom frameworks and automated evidence collection.
+6 . **AWS Audit Manager:** to map your compliance requirements to AWS usage data with prebuilt and custom frameworks and automated evidence collection.

 </p>
 </details>